SUMMER HEAT KILLS

 How to obtain the stickers

-Stickers are available at Crest Infiniti located at 2701 N. Central Expressway, Plano, 75075.
+Stickers are available at Crest INFINITI located at 6100 State Highway 121, Frisco, TX 75034.
 Large quantities of stickers are available for businesses and organizations or for distribution at events by providing the following information: name, organization, quantity, delivery address, phone number and any event details.

 Please send requests or general inquiries to: